MidgetMob/docker-vsftpd/README.md

 Supports:
 * FTP
 * FTPS

-Passive mode is enabled by default so you must set the env. variables:
-  * port_pasv_min
-  * port_pasv_ma
-  * pasv_addr
-  * pasv_addr_resolve

-unless pasv_enable is set to "NO"
+# Build
+1. docker build https://github.com/MidgetMob/docker-vsftpd.git [--build-arg key=value]
+3. docker tag \<container id> \<docker name>/\<repo>
+3. docker push \<docker name>/\<repo> (*optional*)
+*Any ports that need to be exposed should be added during the initial container build.*

-## Recommended Configuration
+# Configuration
-* Build Arguments (--build-arg key=value)
-  * Ports (EXPOSED during build)
-    * port_pasv_min
-    * port_pasv_max
+By default the FTP server uses active mode and is plain FTP.
+This mode requires the following:
-* Environment Variables (after initial container build)
+* Environment Variables
-  * Credentials
-    * rsa_cert
-    * rsa_key
   * VUSER
   * VPASS
   * VGRP
-  * Address
-    * pasv_addr
-    * pasv_addr_resolve
+* Volumes
+  * Any data volume to be accessed via FTP(s) should be mapped to a folder in /home/\<USER>.
 * Ports
-    * Any port can be changed however the new value will need to be exposed and mapped to the host manually.
+  * Any necessary ports should be mapped from the host to this container.

+Enabling SSL requires:
+* Environment Variables
-* Volumes
+  * ssl_enable
   * rsa_cert
   * rsa_key
+* Volumes
+  * Certs/keys should be generated on the host and then mapped via volumes (see below for examples).

+Passive mode requires:
+* Environment Variables
+  * pasv_addr
+  * pasv_addr_resolve
+  * port_pasv_min
-  * all data volumes
+  * port_pasv_max

-## How to Build
-1. docker build https://github.com/MidgetMob/docker-vsftpd.git [--build-arg key=value]
-3. docker tag \<container id> \<docker name>/\<repo>
-3. docker push \<docker name>/\<repo> (*optional*)

 ## Configuration Notes
-* Volumes (see examples below if unclear)
-  * All data volumes mapped to some folder in /home/\<USER>.
-  * SSL certificate and key mapped to some location in the container.
-* Ports
-  * Alternate FTP(s) ports **MUST** be specified during initial container build.
-  * Ports must be mapped from host when deploying this container.
-* IP address
-  * pasv_addr **MUST** be set.
-  * Set pasv_addr_resolve accordingly (YES if pasv_addr is a hostname).
+* Enabling SSL and/or passive mode
+  * **All** requirements mentioned above are required to be set at the time of enabling.
 * Credentials
   * Password can be specified during container build but it is recommended to set the password via the environment variable.

 ## Other Notes
-* SSL key and certificate are required by default.
-A custom configuration can be specified to disable SSL.
 * To avoid weird permission errors, either the user (VUSER) or group (VGRP) should match that of other containers accessing the same data volumes.
 * You may override any of the environment variables either during the initial container build process or when declaring a new container (examples below).
-* You may provide your own configuration however this means no vsftpd environment variables will be used.
-User and ports should still be specified during the initial container build however.
+* Providing a custom configuration file requires port mapping/exposure for the container.
-* I recommend setting a memory limit on the deployed container as vsftpd will use all available memory.
+* I recommend setting a memory limit on the deployed container (200 MiB).

 ## Volume Configuration Examples
 Host Path | Container Path